Record Tracking Best Practice Guide

 Tracking fields are configured to uniquely identify an item in a data set.
 They're also used to make sure comments, labels, exception states etc get auto-updated when rows re-appear (often via carry-over).

 The Duplicates bucket is displayed when a run contains more than one line item that shares the same values across the tracked fields.
 For example, Side A submits two line items that have identical values for Currency, Trade Date, Notional, and Counterparty.
-Duco will allow one of the line items to be used by the run for the reconciliation, and any other items with the same values will be put into the duplicates bucket.
-Which items will be used for the run is determined by the algorithm and can not be manually determined (although duplicates can be manually removed from the bucket post-run).
+Duco will move both items to the duplicates bucket.

 Something important to be aware of is that duplicate detection is only looking at the tracked fields.
 This can mean items flagged as duplicates could have differences in fields that are not tracked - which is why correct configuration of the tracking fields is crucially important.